acidbubbles/vambooru/README.md

 The goal is to create a site for the community to share scenes, and eventually get them in Virt-A-Mate directly: https://trello.com/c/O61WprH2/15-community-sharing-of-scenes-in-app

-## Building
+## Setup

-This project is using .NET Core 2.0, Entity Framework (SQL Server) and [Angular 4](https://github.com/angular/angular-cli).
+This project requires .NET Core 2 (uses Postgres as the DB).

-Either use Visual Studio, or `dotnet build`.
+Either use Visual Studio, or `dotnet build` to compile.

 Run the DB Migration using `Update-Database` in the Package Manager Console.
-You may need to first create the `VamBooru` database.
+You may need to first create the `vambooru` database.

-You'll also need to create the `%TEMP%\VamBooru` data folder.
+You'll also need to add a data folder (and create it) and the connection string to the [secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?tabs=visual-studio) or environment variables.

 ## Testing